Maui Travel Guide Contents

 Road to Hana

 Whether you choose to drive Road to Hana yourself or take a guided tour, it will be one of the most memorable experiences of your Maui vacation.
-Or follow Shaka Guide Classic Road to Hana Driving Tour, which will guide you to 9 waterfalls, 10 vistas and 6 hikes on Road to Hana.
+Learn about many of the best Road to Hana stops or follow Shaka Guide Classic Road to Hana Driving Tour, which will guide you to 9 waterfalls, 10 vistas and 6 hikes on Road to Hana.
 To help you decide whether you want to embark on this adventure, and what options will work best for you, read some Yelp reviews, both positive and negative.

 about 5-6 hours (depending where you start).
 Plan to get dinner somewhere amazing in Kihei afterwards.